-Seeking advancement
+Seeking Advancement

 Right now is the time to determine that you will never give in to inertia.
-Just as soon as you are content to sit complacently satisfied with a modest success, people you graduated with will start to pass you.
-There are many excuses for settling down, ceasing to study, and "getting fun out of life".
+Just as soon as you are content to sit complacently satisfied with a modest success, men you graduated with will start to pass you.
+People have many excuses for settling down, ceasing to study, and "getting fun out of life."
 Let us look at some of them.

 I am too young.
 Alas! the irrevocable march of years will soon mend this excuse.
-It is well to have in mind that while a person may learn anything up to the time when his mentality decays, the peak of learning capacity is before 25.
+It is well to have in mind that while a man may learn anything he wants to up to the time when his mentality decays, the peak of learning capacity is before 25.
 The wise youth will take advantage of his greatest learning ability.